 What if I decline the offer?

-Your items are returned to you free of charge by tracked, insured Royal Mail post.
+Your items are returned to you free of charge by tracked, signed-for Royal Mail post.
 There is no fee for declining and no follow-up pressure.

 Related pages